RamandeepBhatia-371/RamandeepBhatia-371/README.md

 ## 👋 About me

 - BS in Computer Science at [Guru Nanak Dev University](https://online.gndu.ac.in/)
-- Post Graduate In Cloud Computing For big data(Data Analytics)  at [Lambton College of of Applied Arts and Technology](https://www.lambtoncollege.ca/)
+- Post Graduate In Cloud Computing For big data(Data Analytics)  at [Lambton College of Applied Arts and Technology](https://www.lambtoncollege.ca/)
 - Data Analyst Intern(6 Months) at [GTB](https://www.gtbinstitute.com/)

 ## 📝 Latest Content